Value-added tax (VAT)

 - VAT related to goods, services, or work acquired for the purpose of conducting VATable transactions.

-Effective 1 January 2018, a tax-free system is established in Russia.
+Effective 1 January 2018 tax-free system is established in Russia.
 Foreign individuals are entitled to refund VAT paid upon retail purchase of goods.
-The refund is available if the amount of purchase is higher than RUB 10,000 and the location where the goods were purchased is included in the special list established by the government.
+The refund is available if the amount of purchase is higher than 10 000 roubles and the location, where the goods were purchased, is included in the special list established by the Government.

-Effective 1 July 2019, corporate taxpayers get the right to recover input VAT in relation to export of many types of services, including software development, consulting, legal, and marketing services (despite the fact that they do not pay output VAT on rendering such services).
-However, the new provisions will not cover export of VAT-exempt services listed in Article 149 of the RTC.
-For example, taxpayers that transfer/license the rights to software products, inventions, know-how, and certain other intellectual property (IP) objects to foreign customers, or render certain types of research and development (R&D) services, will still not be entitled to recover input VAT.
+Effective 1 July 2019 corporate taxpayers get the right to recover input VAT in relation to export of many types of services including software development, consulting, legal, marketing services (despite the fact that they do not pay output VAT on rendering such services).
+However, the new provisions will not cover export of VAT exempt services listed in Article 149 of the RTC.
+For example, taxpayers that transfer / license the rights to software products, inventions, know-how and certain other IP objects to foreign customers, or render certain types of R&D services, will still be not entitled to recover input VAT.

 VAT compliance requirements

 Each taxpayer performing VATable supplies of goods, work, services, or property rights must issue VAT invoices and provide them to customers.
 A taxpayer supplying VATable goods, work, or services to a customer that is not a VAT payer may opt not to issue a VAT invoice if agreed in writing with the customer.
 VAT invoices must be issued within five days after the supply has occurred.
 The VAT invoice is a standard form that is established by the government.
 Compliance with invoicing requirements is crucial for the buyer's ability to recover input VAT.

 Incoming and outgoing VAT invoices should usually be registered by taxpayers in special purchases and sales VAT ledgers.